IncogCyberpunk/chatApp/README.md

 # ChatApp

-This is a simple chat application built using MERN Stack
+This is a simple chat application built using MERN(MongoDB,Express,React and Node.js) Stack along with realtime features using socket.io functionality

 ## Features